Ten years ago, I was drowning in overfunction, though it looked an awful lot like success.

 WOMEN’S LIFE COACH & RETREAT HOST

 A few years ago, a dear friend and I began to dream about what it could look like to gather women together and let them know they are deeply seen and supported—a seasonal women’s retreat was born.
-Now in our third year of hosting, dozens of women have attended TONIC + Bloom retreats and events, held at Glentivar Farm in Greenwood, Virginia.
+Now in our fourth year of hosting, dozens of women have attended TONIC + Bloom retreats and events, held at Glentivar Farm in Greenwood, Virginia.

-Lived experience and professional experience.
+Lived experience and professional expertise.
 A gift of listening and holding story well.
 A gentle approach that doesn’t force change, but invites it.
 It’s what sets me apart from other coaches and why I believe so deeply in what’s possible for us in relationship.

 It’s all changing.